 About the Program

 Our structured two-year postdoctoral fellowship in clinical neuropsychology is a collaboration between TIRR Memorial Hermann and Baylor College of Medicine.
-The fellow’s formal appointment is as a post-doctoral fellow within the Baylor College of Medicine Department of Physical Medicine and Rehabilitation.
+The fellow’s formal appointment is as a postdoctoral fellow within the Baylor College of Medicine Department of Physical Medicine and Rehabilitation.
 A majority of the clinical and research activities will take place at TIRR’s inpatient and outpatient programs, located within the Texas Medical Center in Houston, Texas.
 Thanks to close partnerships among postdoctoral neuropsychology training programs in Houston, additional specialty rotations at other institutions are available and encouraged in order to provide well-rounded training suited to careers within a variety of practice settings.

 During their training, fellows complete four major six-month rotations and three minor six-month rotations, as well as an applied neuroscience/neuroanatomy course through Baylor College of Medicine.

 TIRR Memorial Hermann operates as one of the nation’s largest (134-bed) rehabilitation hospitals and consistently ranks in the top two rehabilitation hospitals by U.S. News and World Report.
 The hospital’s comprehensive inpatient, outpatient, and vocational services are accredited by CARF, the Commission on Accreditation of Rehabilitation Facilities.
 TIRR Memorial Hermann is also designated as a Traumatic Brain Injury and Spinal Cord Injury Models Systems site and is home to the Brain Injury Research Center.
 The majority of patients range in age from 16 to 80 and present with a wide variety of acquired brain injury (ABI) and spinal cord injury concerns (SCI), with additional emphases on specialty rehabilitation (MS, brain tumors, orthopedic and limb loss, international patients).
 The fellow will have the opportunity to receive advanced assessment, intervention and multidisciplinary consultation training within TIRR’s core acute inpatient rehabilitation programs, including stroke, brain injury, disorders of consciousness, spinal cord injury, and specialty rehabilitation.